Information for Researchers

 Linked Experimental Watersheds

-ND-LEEF currently has two experimental watersheds, each consisting of:
+ND-LEEF currently has four experimental watersheds, each consisting of:

 Pond: 30 m diameter, 2 m maximum depth, 1:3 sloped edges.
 Ponds can be fed water by the upper stream reach and have water discharged to lower stream reach or ponds can be operated independent of streams with water being fed directly from reservoir and being discharged directly to wetland.
 Plastic pond liners are covered with 30.5 cm of sand.